 As your LLLT, I help with your case from start to finish.
 I will work with you to draft, file and finalize the proper court documents.

 I help save time.
 I know how to navigate the court system so you don't have to.
-I may negotiate for you with your written approval in advance.
-I can also help prepare you for mediation or a court hearing.
+I negotiate for you with your advanced written approval.
+I can help prepare you for mediation or a court hearing.